Machine Robo Rescue: Transporters

 The transport unit of the Red Wings.
-It resembles a set of bullet trains.
+It resembles a set of bullet train.
 It carries Fire Robo and the Aider Robos to their chosen destinations.
 It is the tallest among the transporters when in Robo mode as the front and back carriage become the legs.
 But when Rin and Kai manually activates its Robo Mode, it becomes Wing Liner Robo.